 Liked it a lot actually.

 Anyways, the tour began on a warm note–and I do mean that literally.
 Once of the cool things about Larry’s Beans is how sustainable they make their practices, and this was first illustrated with their concept of work heating.
-Much like task lighting only lights the area where you’re working, work heating only heats the areas where people actually are.
-So at the front of the warehouse where the computers and offices and coffee dispensers are it’s nice and toasty, but step past the line into the greater warehouse and suddenly it’s cold again–because the coffee doesn’t need to be hot and when workers go back there, it’s not for extended periods.
+Much how task lighting only lights the area where you’re working, work heating only heats the areas where people actually are.
+So at the front of the warehouse where the computers and offices and coffee dispensers are it’s nice and toasty, but step past the line into the greater warehouse and suddenly it’s cold again–because the blended coffee doesn’t need to be hot and when workers go back there, it’s not for extended periods.